MicrosoftDocs/azure-docs/articles/machine-learning/how-to-package-models.md

 > * You want to use model packages in an MLOps workflow.

 You can create model packages by specifying the:
 - __Model to package__.
 Each model package can contain only a single model.
-Azure Machine Learning does not support packaging of multiple models under the same model package.
+Azure Machine Learning doesn't support packaging of multiple models under the same model package.
 - __Serving technology__ that you want to use to run the model.
 - __Base image__ to use for packaging the model.